Middle-aged woman with a cup in her hand

 Excess weight

-Transitions in life often have an impact on our body.
-For instance, it is completely normal to gain weight during the menopause and also to find that your body composition is changing.
-Excess weight puts a strain on the pelvic floor, and your pelvic floor muscles, which act like a hammock to support your bladder.
+Excess weight can put a strain on your bladder and your pelvic floor muscles, which act like a hammock to support your bladder.
 As a result, these muscles can become stretched and fatigued.
-This can lead to stress incontinence.
+This can also lead to stress incontinence.

 Hormone imbalance